Spina Bifida Factsheet (for Schools)

 - have learning difficulties and problems with memory, attention, comprehension, and organization

-- need extra assistance and time to complete assignments
+- need extra help and time to do assignments

-- miss class time due to medical appointments or surgeries
+- miss class time due to medical visits or surgeries

 - be allergic to products that contain latex (natural rubber)